HomeLatest NewsPolicyGoogle teams up with Facebook to break Apple’s privacy code

 Preferred Source of Google

-In the latest move to counter ‘s tool threats, global giant Google has teamed up with Facebook to continue tracking end-users, an update to an antitrust lawsuit said.
-The search engine is also doing what it could do to slow down other regulatory initiatives surrounding privacy.
+In the latest move to counter Apple’s privacy tool threats, global technology giant Google has teamed up with Facebook to continue tracking end-users, an update to an antitrust said.
+The is also doing what it could do to slow down other regulatory initiatives surrounding privacy.

 A lawsuit in this regard was filed against Google in December 2020 by a group of attorneys general, accusing the search engine of “engaging in market collusion to rig auctions.”